AdamLohSg/StockNewsSentimentAnalysis/README.md

 Two notebooks in this project:

 1. SentimentalAnalysisClassifierTrainer.ipynb: Trains the classifier to perform sentiment analysis on stock-related news/tweets/texts.
 2. PortfolioAnalysis.ipynb: Retrieves ETFs (etf_sectors.csv) related to sector(s) indicated in the sector_list variable.
+News on the ETFs are then queried using the CityFalcon API afterwhich sentiment analysis is performed.

 References: